nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 allows the program to enter Subject level from the Main level, and to the Topic level from the Subject level respectively.

-#### subjectcommand package
+#### 3.2.1 subjectcommand package <a name="subjectcommand"></a>
 The `subjectcommand` package holds all the necessary classes for executing methods at the main level.
 The Class that will be created and executed depends on user input.
-A Class diagram of how the classes interact with each other in the classcommand package is shown below.
+A Class diagram of how the classes interact with each other in the subjectcommand package is shown below.
 ![SubjectCommandClassDiagram](https://user-images.githubusercontent.com/47527482/98230549-3fbf7700-1f96-11eb-9b03-12ed2ed16ffb.png)

 The `subjectcommand` package holds the following classes.